Reileen00/BitTorrent-Client/README.md

 # BitTorrent-Client

+## DAY-1 : Decoding the magic behind a BitTorrent Client
 <p>
 I am trying to implement a BitTorrent Client from scratch .This attempt uses C++ language.
 I will keep documenting the implementation details in this markdown file.